asmyczek/simple-avro/README.md

     (assert (= contact (unpack Contact packed <optional decoder>)))

 _pack_ serializes objects into generic Avro objects.
 For json or binary serialization provide an optional _json-encoder_ or _binary-encoder_.
-Use equivalent decoder to de-serialize objects using _unpack_.
+Use equivalent decoder to de-serialize objects using _unpack_.  _unpack_ takes an optional list of fields to deserialize from a record.
+Use singe filed names or path vectors for nested records, for example _[:first [:address :city]]_ will deserialize only the two fields first and city.
+If no fields provided, the entire record is deserialized.

 ### Custom types API